ppy/osu-wiki/news/2020/2020-12-12-new-featured-artist-kanone.md

 We managed to snag **13** new tracks, most of which are ~2 minutes long and all of which are available to map from [**kanone's** Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/123)!

 Curious how these songs hold up in the mapping world?
-We've got a few mapsets to showcase, including a video preview for [kanone - Ground Z.E.R.O.](https://osu.ppy.sh/beatmapsets/1281379) hosted by [DTM9 Nowa](https://osu.ppy.sh/users/5428909) of the Mappers' Guild!
+We've got a few mapsets to showcase, including a video preview for [kanone - Ground Z.E.R.O.](https://osu.ppy.sh/beatmapsets/1281379) hosted by ::DTM9 Nowa::{ user-id=5428909 } of the Mappers' Guild!
 Check them all out below:

 <div align="center">
     <video width="95%" controls>